CityOfNewYork/patterns-cli/readme.md

 $ git commit -m 'init'
 ```

 You will also need a remote git repository with the repository settings, specifically the url, are configured in your **package.json** file.
+Below is an example:

 ```json
 "repository": {